Graduate Programs Admission

 - Special Education → MAT, M.Ed., or C.A.G.S.
 Special Education concentration

 - English Language Learner → MAT, MATESOL, or English Language Learner Additional Endorsement Certificate.

 Questions?
 Contact Amy Saks Pavese, Director of Graduate Education (email@example.com).

 - Application for Graduate Admission

 - Evidence of required degree(s): Applicants must have earned a bachelor’s degree from an accredited American college or university, or its equivalent from a foreign university.
-Applicants will submit official transcripts from all post-secondary institutions where undergraduate and graduate coursework was completed for credit including professional development courses taken for college credit.
+Applicants will request that official transcripts be sent to the Saint Michael’s College Office of Admission from all post-secondary institutions where undergraduate and graduate coursework was completed for credit including professional development courses taken for college credit.
 Candidates applying for a C.A.G.S. must already hold a master’s degree.

 - GPA of 3.0 or higher: All programs require a GPA of 3.0 or higher.
 Candidates applying for licensure programs must have a GPA of 3.0 or higher in their major as well as overall.
 The licensing rules define a major as 30 credits with at least 9 credits at the advanced undergraduate level or higher.
 A transcript analysis will be completed as part of the application review to ensure all licensure/endorsement prerequisites have been met.